Michel-p16/PDS-Project/docs/source/data_generation.rst

 This section describes the steps taken to extract and process questionnaire data from JSON files and enhance it using **Google Gemini AI**.
 We decided to use **Gemini AI** because its quite easy accesible in the **free version** but still provides good generations to create useful training data.
----

 Merging JSON Files
 -------------------
-The first step is to merge multiple JSON files from the `Raw_data/` directory into a single dataset.
+The first step is to merge multiple JSON files into a single dataset.
 This ensures that all questionnaire data is collected in a structured format.

 .. code-block:: python